Posted by Tony O’Shea, Funeral Planning & Life Insurance Expert

 It’s a fact of life that we are all going to pass away, but talking about your own funeral and death can feel strange.
 With the right professional help, it needn’t be as daunting.

 Death is inevitable – whether it’s something that happens soon or in many, many years – it us our destiny.
 Yet, for a fate which we all share it’s something surprisingly few people feel comfortable talking about.
-There are a wealth of benefits to getting all your funeral arrangements made yourself before you pass, as we will explore here.
+There are a wealth of benefits to getting all your funeral arrangements made yourself before you pass.

 Of course, it’s not difficult to understand why conversations about death are hard.
-No-one wants to think of a time when they will no longer be here or when a loved one will be gone.
+No one wants to think of a time when they will no longer be here or when a loved one will be gone.
 But, having conversations about how you would like to be remembered after you pass away are so important.
-Here are just a few of the reasons why we think it’s vital to talk about your funeral.
+Here are just a few reasons why we think it’s vital to talk about your funeral.

 If you have a clear feeling about how you would like your final farewell to go, then you need to tell someone about it now.
 Perhaps you feel strongly that you would like your funeral to be held in a church – or alternatively, you might feel certain that it should not be held in a religious setting.